Pink-footed goose: Ecology

 Nesting is often on cliffs close to glaciers to provide protection from mammalian predators (mainly Arctic fox), also on islets in lakes.

-Three to six eggs are laid in early to mid-May in Iceland, late May in Svalbard, with incubation lasting 26–27 days.
+Three to five eggs are laid, with incubation lasting 25–28 days.
+Eggs measure 7–9 cm (2.8–3.5 in) in length and 4.8–5.8 cm (1.9–2.3 in) in width.

 On hatching, the goslings accompany the parents on foot to the nearest lake, where they fledge after about 56 days.
 Southbound migration is from mid-September to early October, and northbound from mid-April to early May.

 The diet is almost entirely herbivorous.
 In summer, they feed on a wide range of tundra plants, both on land and in water.
 In winter, they graze primarily on oilseed rape, sugar beet, potato, and various grasses; damage to crops can be extensive, though their grazing can also benefit particularly sugar beet and potato farmers by gleaning leaves and roots left behind after the crop is harvested, reducing the transmission of crop diseases from one year to the next.